RFJ’s Model of Therapeutic Intervention

 RFJ provides a range of support which includes the opportunity to engage with a counsellor or therapist, should the need emerge.

-Our trauma recovery model, which employs qualified clinicians who are fully accredited, are required to engage in private supervision, in addition to their own peer supervision and case management meetings with RFJ’s Clinical Lead, a consultant clinical psychologist.
-This ensures each user receives quality care as all our clinicians adhere to the principles enshrined within the ethical principles of counselling and psychotherapy.
+We are proud of our service model, which employs – amongst other professionals -qualified clinicians who are BACP accredited, are required to engage in private supervision, in addition to their own peer supervision and case management meetings with RFJ’s Clinical Lead.
+This ensures each service user is receiving quality care as all our clinicians adhere to the principles enshrined within the ethical principles of counselling and psychotherapy[5].

+For the bereaved legal redress for loved ones who were killed in disputed circumstances by state agencies prove lengthy and frustrating as multiple adjournments in respect of inquests are common place.
 Historic investigations of unsolved killings remain a heavy burden on those who have not had answers as to how their loved ones died or indeed who was responsible.
-Not being able to put the jig-saw together causes individuals within families to rely on stories or second hand information, only when the story is told can recovery begin.
-Family memories die as in many cases older members pass on, transcending down to siblings and grandchildren, the burden to carry the quest for truth and justice surrounding the death of the loved one.
-Currently RFJ’s trauma programmes support families to the 2nd and 3rd generation.
+Not being able to put the jig-saw together causes individuals within families to rely on stories or second hand information, only when the story is told can recovery begin[6].
+Family memories die as in many cases older members pass on, transcending down to siblings and grandchildren[7] the burden to carry the quest for truth and justice surrounding the death of the loved one.
+Currently RFJ’s counselling programme continues to support families to the 2nd and 3rd generation but who are impacted by it.[8]

-RFJ recognises that compounding the daily distressing experiences of unintegrated trauma impacts when someone finally does risk speaking out, there is the added burden of having to prove that they were indeed injured as a result of the conflict.
-Accessing documentation through bodies that no longer hold records such as solicitors and hospitals in order to be acknowledged by the many layers of government and state bureaucracy cause the traumatic experience to be reduce to a paper trail resulting in the individual becoming re-triggered and re-traumatised.
-In addition those who suffer the unseen psychological injury are required to undergo further stringent examination in order to have their experience reduced to a medical label.
+We have found at RFJ that, compounding the daily distressing experiences of unintegrated trauma impacts, when someone finally does risk speaking out there is the added burden of having to prove that they were indeed injured as a result of the conflict.
+Accessing documentation through bodies that no longer hold records such as Solicitors and hospitals in order to be acknowledged by the many layers of government and state bureaucracy cause the traumatic experience to be reduce to a paper trail resulting in the individual becoming re-triggered and re-traumatised.
+In addition those who suffer the unseen psychological injury are required to undergo further stringent examination in order to have their experience reduced to a medical label[13].

 Generally speaking RFJ’s model of intervention is grounded on the Herman model of trauma recovery encompassing:-